rsthn/rinn/docs/class.md

 ### `isInstanceOf` (classConstructor: *constructor*) &rarr; *bool*
 ### `isInstanceOf` (classInstance: *object*) &rarr; *bool*

-Returns true if the object is an instance of the specified class (verifies inheritance), the `class` parameter can be a class name, a class constructor or a class instance, in any case the appropriate checks will be done.
+Returns true if the object is an instance of the specified class (verifies inheritance), the parameter can be a class name, a class constructor or a class instance, in any case the appropriate checks will be done.